Can You Become A Screenwriter Without A Degree? Pros & Cons.

 The industry likes to pigeonhole writers by putting us into neat little categories, like “action writer” or “rom-com buff,” as it makes it easier to pitch and sell us as experts in a specific area.

 Suppose you want to and can write in multiple genres.
-In that case, you will make it easier for managers or executives to understand your interests as a writer by tying them together by thematic elements.
+In that case, you will make it easier for managers or executives to understand your writing interests by tying them together by thematic elements.

 For instance, if you write bubbly rom-coms, grounded action adventures, and dark and gritty dramas, you might want to brand yourself as someone who writes “genre-driven stories about wide-eyed idealists crashing against a cold and bitter world, but overcoming at all odds.”